centreon/centreon-documentation/cloud/resources/glossary.md

 **See also**: [Acknowledging a problem](../alerts-notifications/acknowledge.md).

-## BBDO

-Broker Binary Data Object: communication protocol used to transfer monitoring data from [pollers](#poller) to the [central server](#central-server).

-## Broker

-Centreon Broker is the software component that receives monitoring data collected by [monitoring engines](#monitoring-engine).
-Once it receives this data, by default, Centreon Broker redistributes them to the MariaDB and RRD databases.

 ## Central server

 In Centreon, the central server is the main console where you monitor resources.
 The central server allows you to: